 REQUIRED TEXT(S) OR MATERIALS:

-Required for all students: Smaldino, S. E., Lowther, D. L., & Russell, J. D. (2012).
+Smaldino, S. E., Lowther, D. L., & Russell, J. D. (2014).
 Instructional technology and media for learning.
 (10 ed.).
 Boston, MA: Pearson Education.
-Inc. It is available in the College bookstore.
+Inc. The looseleaf version is available in the University bookstore.

 RECOMMENDED READINGS OR MATERIALS: